-The crest or “Patch” is symbolic of the representation of the style.
+The Matsusoden Kobukan Federation crest or “Patch” is symbolic of the representation of the style.
 Purple and gold are the royal colors or the Ryukyu Kingdom.
 The Mitsu Tomoe is comprised of three spheres in orbit around the earth and represents the unification of mind, body and spirit and the Yin/Yang relationship used in Shinto and Buddhist concepts.
 The symbol also represent the Royal Crest of the Ryukyu Kingdom.
 The “Hash tag” symbol represents the family Crest of Kyan Chotoku, one of the leading masters to transmit the teachings of Sokon Matsumura and Kosaku Matsumora.
-The hakutrusu (white crane) represents the underlying principles, concepts and fighting style in Shorin Ryu as all Okinawan karate transcends from the Ancestral Crane Chi.
+The hakutsuru (white crane) represents the underlying principles, concepts and fighting style in Shorin Ryu as all Okinawan karate transcends from the Ancestral Crane Chi.